 The Deep Tissue technique I apply is parallel to the muscle fibres and consists of a firm and constant compression in order to affect the deeper structures of the musculoskeletal system, as well as the skin and the more superficial fascia and muscles.
 I will get to these deep layers, using my fingers, knuckles, elbows, forearms and the heel of the hand.
 I will apply the pressure gradually to a tight area until resistance is met.
 I will be consistent with the pressure while the tissue relaxes and until the release is completed.
 This is a very specific technique where I visualise in my mind a picture of the muscle being worked in order to know precisely the origin, insertion, and direction of the muscle fibres.

-Deep tissue massage requires a deeper and slower connection to the muscle tissue in order to free congestion the muscular attachments to the skeleton.
+Different from Swedish Massage, the Deep Tissue Massage requires a deeper and slower connection to the muscle tissue in order to free congestion the muscular attachments to the skeleton.
 This will re-establish independent muscle action and will realign posture and movement patterns.

 For which conditions is Deep Tissue Massage adequate?